jjosetanmay06/sdn-mininet-traffic-monitor/README.md

 ## Objective

-This project demonstrates Software Defined Networking (SDN) using Mininet and POX controller.
-It shows controller-switch interaction, flow rule installation, and network performance.
+This project demonstrates Software Defined Networking (SDN) using Mininet and a POX controller.
+It showcases controller–switch interaction, dynamic flow rule installation using match–action logic, and network performance observation.

 ---